werman/noise-suppression-for-voice/README.md

 Plugin settings:

 - VAD Threshold (%) - if probability of sound being a voice is lower than this threshold - silence will be returned.
   By default VAD threshold is 50% which should work with any mic.
-For most mics higher threshold `control=95` would be fine.
+For most mics higher threshold `control=95,` would be fine.
   Without the VAD some loud noises may still be a little bit audible when there is no voice.
-- There is also an implicit grace period of 200 milliseconds, meaning that after the last voice detection - output won't be silenced for 200 ms.
+- VAD Grace period (10ms steps) - configures the grace period before silence will be returned.
+  Default is 20 (200ms).
+Configurable range is from 20 to 100.
+If your voice is getting cutoff try a higher value like `control=50,35`.

 Further reading: